 Continually protect Oracle databases with secure systems and mitigate the impact of cyberattacks with rapid database recoveries to any point in time.

-Automatically protect database change data as it is created and protect it with a highly available data- protection system to reduce the risk of short and long-term data loss.
+Automatically protect database change data as it’s created and protect it with a highly available data-protection system to reduce the risk of short- and long-term data loss.

-Consistently protect Oracle databases across the enterprise with customer-defined recovery policies and use built-in monitoring to determine whether they are meeting their recoverability SLAs.
+Consistently protect Oracle databases across the enterprise with customer-defined recovery policies, and use built-in monitoring to determine whether they’re meeting their recoverability SLAs.

 Reduce the duration and financial impact of unplanned downtime with automated recoveries that take less time than with traditional backup and recovery appliances.